Christogkgtdbbxp0pherM4ivjn2wyers/zama1nmk/README.md

 feat: Document new filtering parameters for the search API
 docs: Clarify rate limiting policies in the API documentation
 refactor: Restructure API documentation for better readability
+docs: Add documentation for webhook endpoints and event types